CRICOS: 113111J

 Course Overview

-This is an intensive course with a significant workload designed to prepare students for life as a professional writer.
-However, it also offers flexibility and a safe, supportive and stimulating environment where students can be curious, experiment with form and subject matter, and explore their own unique imagination and voice.
-We believe that some of our most important stories are those least told and strongly encourage applications from First Nations and other writers from underrepresented communities.
-Building inclusive and collaborative environments and understanding issues of story ownership is seen as core to developing an ethical practice.
+We believe that some of our most important stories are those least told and strongly encourage applications from writers from First Nations and underrepresented communities.
+Building inclusive and collaborative communities and understanding issues of story ownership are viewed by NIDA as the core to developing an ethical practice.

 • Utilise sophisticated dramatic techniques in the creation of form appropriate narrative